-A slow learner is a child or pupil who is able to learn educational skills but a rate and depth below average as compared to the child’s peers or average learners in the class.
+A slow learner is a child who is able to learn educational skills but at a rate and depth below average as compared to the child’s peers - average learners - in the class.

 Characteristics of slow learners

-- They like talking to people but they are not the first ones to start a conversation.
+- Even though they like talking to people, they find it difficult initiating a conversation.
 This is attributed to their shyness which stems from low self-esteem.

 - They find it difficult maintaining friendships.